 If you follow the winding paths beyond the Middle Lake, you’ll find the secluded Menagerie Garden, created in 1743.
 The Menagerie House, designed by Robert Adam, was once home to exotic species, from monkeys and colourful birds to lions.
 In fact a recently discovered poster from 1812 boasts that Nostell’s ‘black-eyed lioness’ featured in a fair held in the local town, Pontefract.
 The story goes that once the clock struck 4pm each day, she became completely unmanageable!

 As you enter the garden through the gothic arch, look out for roosting bats at dusk and marvel at the great Holm Oak with it’s knarled trunk, which is home to a variety of birds, bugs and creepy crawlies.

-To take in the varied landscape of the pleasure grounds, follow the circular path through the woodland of sweet chestnuts and oaks, making your way towards the Lower Lake.
-Bring your camera on a hazy summer’s day, as the boat house and adjacent bridge are picture perfect.
-As you make your way back up to the Middle Lake, you’ll see an impressive cascade flowing over the stone Druid’s Bridge.
-The Pleasure Grounds come to life in spring with daffodils, snowdrops, bluebells and foxgloves flowering March to June.
+Take in the varied landscape of the pleasure grounds, follow the circular path through the woodland of sweet chestnuts and oaks, making your way towards the Lower Lake.
+Bring your camera on a hazt summer's day, as the boat house and adjacent bridge are picture perfect.
+As you make your way back up to the Middle Lake, you'll see an impressive cascade flowing over the stone Druid's Bridge.
+The Pleaseure Grounds come to life in spring with daffodils, snowdrops, bluebells and fozgloves flowering March to June.